python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/050_PSK_Tx_paragradio.md

 ### Introduction

 In the modern world, trillions of bits are sent wirelessly every day.
-How do we modulation electromagnetic waves to commuicate this massive amount of data?
+How do we use electromagnetic waves to communicate this massive amount of data?
 One way to do so is using Phase Shift Keying, or PSK.

 ### Dependencies